 Manually adding students into pre-assigned groupings (such as tutorial groups) can take some time, as you need to locate each student and assign them to their pre-assigned grouping.

-If you find yourself in the position to create pre-assigned groups for over 50 groups or over 100 students, please contact the eLearning team to request help or bespoke training.
+If you find yourself in the position of needing to create pre-assigned groups for over 50 groups or over 100 students, please contact the eLearning team to request help or bespoke training.